Where to get free legal advice

 Several organisations provide or organise free legal help.
 If a matter goes beyond advice and minor assistance, there may be a cost involved or you may need to meet eligibility criteria (usually a means test) to avoid or reduce this cost.

 - Legal Services Commission of South Australia provides legal services for people who can't afford to pay for legal representation.
-The Law Handbook is a plain english guide to the law in South Australia.
+The Law Handbook is a plain English guide to the law in South Australia.
+Phone: 1300 366 424

 - South Australian Community Legal Centres provide legal advice, assistance and referral to community members who might not otherwise get the help they need.
 Most centres provide services free of charge.